masonmedia/vena-project/README.md

 ### CDNs

-For speed of development I used CDNs for Tailwind, AOS animation library, and Swiper.js carousel.
+For speed of development I used the CDN for Tailwind.
+As noted in the docs, this is a large file and will most likely affect page load time/speed.
 In a production build I would include hard copies and make use of the Tailwind sass extension files/libraries.

 ### SEO, AODA